Double combat power at a fraction of the cost

 The new DeepStrike missile was developed for the Army’s Precision Strike Missile requirement.
 The launcher will fire two missiles from a single weapons pod, an innovative and differentiated design that slashes the cost to the customer and doubles the combat power.
 The missile flies farther, packs more punch and incorporates a more superior guidance system than the current weapon, which is rapidly becoming obsolete.

-Raytheon’s DeepStrike missile will integrate with the M270 MLRS and M142 HIMARS® rocket launchers.
-The range and speed of the new missile will enable Army combat units to engage targets over vast geographic areas in high-threat environments.
+Raytheon has integrated the DeepStrike missile into the Army's M142 HIMARS and M270 MLRS launchers.
+The new missile's range and speed will enable Army combat units to engage targets over vast geographic areas in high-threat environments.

 As the next generation of surface-to-surface weapon for the Army, the DeepStrike missile will: